 Ms. Barber is a managing director at Hall Capital Partners LLC and head of the equity strategies group, which researches public equity and equity hedge investments.
 Previously, she was a senior research analyst covering health care companies at several investment firms in New York and Boston.
 Ms. Barber serves on the investment committees for the Gateway Schools in San Francisco and the Marin Community Foundation.
 She earned her bachelor's degree from the University of Wisconsin at Madison, her master's degree from the Johns Hopkins School of Advanced International Studies, and an MBA from the Wharton School of the University of Pennsylvania.

-Dr. Cohen is a senior adviser and former partner at TPG Biotech.
+Dr. Cohen is a senior managing director and co-founder of Vida Ventures, a life sciences venture capital group.
+He also serves as a senior adviser to TPG where he was a partner for many years.
 Previously he was a professor in the departments of Cellular and Molecular Pharmacology, Medicine, and Biochemistry and Biophysics at UCSF.
 He served as chief of the Division of Endocrinology and Metabolism and directed an active research program in the areas of prion biology, structure-based drug design, bioinformatics, and heteropolymer chemistry.
 Dr. Cohen is a fellow of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American College of Physicians.
 He received numerous awards and honors, including the Burroughs-Wellcome New Initiatives in Malaria Research Award, the LVMH Science Pour L'Art Prize (shared with Nobel laureate Stanley Prusiner, MD), a Searle Scholars Award, and Young Investigator awards from the European Society of Endocrinology and the Western Society for Clinical Investigation.
-Dr. Cohen graduated magna cum laude from Yale University and earned a doctorate in philosophy from Oxford University and his medical degree from the Stanford University School of Medicine.
+Dr. Cohen graduated magna cum laude from Yale University and earned a doctorate in Molecular Biophysics from Oxford University and his medical degree from the Stanford University School of Medicine.
 He completed his internal medicine and endocrinology training at UCSF.
-He serves on the boards of BioCryst Pharmaceuticals, CareDx, Five Prime Therapeutics, Genomic Health, Progyny, Rapid Micro Biosystems, Roka Bioscience, Tandem, and Veracyte, among others.
+He serves on the boards of BioCryst Pharmaceuticals, CareDx, Genomic Health, Progyny, Tandem Diabetes, UroGen and Veracyte, among others.